tonethar/IGME-340-Fall-2019/assignments/project-2.md

-# Project 2 - iOS App of Awesomeness
+# Project 2 - iOS App of Awesomeness - DRAFT

 ## I. Overview
 - Create a useful or entertaining iOS app or game in teams of 1 to 2 students.
 The app theme and capabilities should be "App Store ready" (or nearly so).
 The target hardware can be iPhone or iPad (or Universal).